DON’T MISS the latest version of this blog post:

 - Don’t just opt for airport express train – There are usually 2 ways to reach the city centre: shuttle bus and airport express train.
-However, in some cities like Oslo and Stockholm, there is the 3rd option: local train.
+However, in some cities like Oslo and Stockholm, there is the 3rd option: a local train.
 It’s not as fast as express, but it costs you less.
 So if you’re not in a hurry, take a look at all the options you may have.
 Read more about my experience in Stockholm HERE.

 - Take night train/bus – This helps you save money for 1 night at the hotel.
-I personally like to travel with night train, for the slight shaking makes it easier to sleep, too.
+I personally like to travel by night train, for the slight shaking makes it easier to sleep, too.

-- Walk if you can – If you have an accommodation in the very centre, and you’re travelling in places like Amsterdam, Bruges or Brussels, just walk.
+- Walk if you can – If you have accommodation in the very centre, and you’re travelling in places like Amsterdam, Bruges or Brussels, just walk.
 And save money.

 - Choose “free admission day” – It requires some homework before your departure.
 Many museums/attractions in Europe offer “free admission day”, which can be once per week or once a month (eg. Vatican Museum in Rome offers free admission day on the last Sunday of every month).
 Make sure you can arrange your visit on those days.
 However, I know it’s not as easy as it sounds.
 Good luck!

 - Eat like the locals – If you have local friends, ask them where to eat what.
 Don’t just head to fancy places in the own town unless you want to be ripped off!
 If you have no friends, ask people working in your hotel.
-If you don’t want to ask anybody, google and take personal travel blogs as a resource.
+If you don’t want to ask anybody, Google and take personal travel blogs as a resource.
 Don’t go for Lonely Planet or things like that.
-Their advices are very general, in my opinion.
+Their pieces of advice are very general, in my opinion.
 And the last advice, observe!
 When strolling in town, if you see any restaurant just observe if there are more tourists then locals or vice versa.
-By that way I scored a local restaurant in Český Krumlov (Czech) where I was the only tourist dining there that night among the locals!
+By that way, I scored a local restaurant in Český Krumlov (Czech) where I was the only tourist dining there that night among the locals!
 Their menu was not in English even!

 - Eat fast food – There’s no law against eating fast food while travelling in Europe.
 Full stop.